Scan a Target

 Ring Reader supports the following disciplines:

-- Air rifle (10m)
+- Air Rifle 10m

-- Air pistol (10m)
+- Air Pistol 10m

-- 50m pistol
+- Pistol 50m (sport pistol)

 You can set the target type in two ways:

-In “Automatic” mode, Ring Reader detects the target type from the ring geometry in the photo.
-Supported:
+- Automatic (default): Ring Reader detects the target type automatically from the ring geometry in the photo.
+In most cases this works reliably.

 Processing

-- Detect the strip
+- Detect the target strip

-- Find the targets
+- Find the individual targets

-- Detect the configuration (rifle or pistol)
+- Detect the target type

-- Analyze the shots
+- Analyze the shot holes

-- Calculate the ring score
+- Calculate the results

 Cropped target